marcvanandel/programming-guide/skribbl/README.md

-# Scribble Excercise
+# Skribbl Excercise

-On [Scribble.io](https://scribble.io) people can choose between three words they will draw on a white canvas.
+On [skribbl.io](https://skribbl.io) people can choose between three words they will draw on a white canvas.
 Other people in 'the room' need to guess what is being drawn.
 The first to guess the correct word wins!
 This is a fun game to play with a class.

 The canvas is a quite low level pixel canvas.
 This could as well be a table with lots of cells.
 Nice.
-We could turn this into a programming excercise ... and close the lesson with an actual Scribble game (not on our selfmade canvas, but on [scribble.io](https://scribble.io) ... but still people will get the feeling of understanding what is actually happening more 😃)
+We could turn this into a programming excercise ... and close the lesson with an actual skribbl game (not on our selfmade canvas, but on [skribbl.io](https://skribbl.io) ... but still people will get the feeling of understanding what is actually happening more 😃)

 ## Online